01-edu/UX-UI/subjects/ui/building-an-interface/design-screens/README.md

-# UI IV - Ex 3 - Design screens
+## Design screens

-**Instructions:**
+### Instructions

 Based on the wireframes and your design system library, take your mid-fidelity prototype to a high-fidelity level!

 Select 5 screens that will show the user flow of a customer who:

-- arrives on the homepage
+- Arrives on the homepage.
-- browses the content
+- Browses the content.
-- checks one product page
+- Checks one product page.
-- adds the product to the cart
+- Adds the product to the cart.
-- checks out
+- Checks out.

 Use your components, call to actions and visuals to complete the wireframes.

-**Deliverables:**
+### Deliverables

-- 5 high-fidelity screens from Figma
+- 5 high-fidelity screens from Figma.

+Don't forget to:

 - Upload the Figma file on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
 For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
 - Add a title within the file.

+**Tips:**

 - Pay attention to the global aspect of the file.
 It must be clear, simple and easy to read.
-You can get inspiration on canva.com but don’t overload your design with too much details!
+You can get inspiration [canva](https://www.canva.com/) but don’t overload your design with too much details!

 **Resources:**